mumfyness/multicomponent/README.md

 ### To create a remote repository from an existing local repository,
 cd into source directory and specify the source directory with `--source=.` By default, the remote repository name will be the name of the source directory.
-Pass `--push` to push any local commits to the new repository.
+Use `--push` to push any local commits to the new repository.

 > gh repo create projectname --{public/private} --source=. --push